Just My Type

 Loading

 Spoiler alert: the secret to writing well is…. (insert drum roll)… writing.
 Writing a lot.
 Every day.
 Every possible minute you can spare.
 Writing and writing more and then writing even more.
 But doing so within a pre-specified limit.
 Oops… Now we all know that, aside from some local bloggers and EB columnists, most of us get better the more we practice a thing.
 Writing – aside from the aforementioned inept exceptions – included.
-It means not vegging in front of the TV all night, … click below for more ↓
+It means not vegging in front of the TV all night, or trolling the Net for images of the Kardashian’s oversized ass, or scrolling through Facebook … click below for more ↓

 Grammatical Hell in a Handbasket